wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 == Changelog ==
+= 3.3.0 =
+* SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
+* Added a new font-size preset for the price element
+* All font-sizes are more accurate and will better fit on your pages
+* Fixed styling issues for small screens

 = 3.2.4 =
 * SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
 * Solved conflict when generating shortcode